 Disabled persons have had both valid and invalid complaints about the workplace.
-Such complaints concern your facilities and human resources program.
+Such complaints about a lack of inclusion concern your facilities and human resources program.

 Unfortunately, published reports indicate businesspeople have had to contend with disingenuous claims by some lawyers with repeat clients.